LarsIndresaeter/radio-arduino/doc/explanation/tools/raduino.rst

 source step
 -----------

-To use the tool you must source it with the command `source tools/setup.sh local` or `source tools/setup.sh docker`
+To use the tool you must source it with the command `source tools/setup.sh local` or `source tools/setup.sh docker`.
+This is also how you choose to use Docker.
+The Docker version does currently not support flashing of devices.

 help menu
 ---------